As the saying goes, “The only constant is change”.

 You can also choose to end the experiment by clicking on End Now at the top-right corner of the page.

 If you click on the pencil icon beside your experiment name under the Campaign Experiments tab, you can edit the experiment name and description.
+Likewise, clicking on the pencil icon beside the start and end date allows you to change these dates.

 Double-check your original campaign and experiment after you make your changes.
 There are times when the changes are duplicated in the other campaign (which I didn’t want), probably due to the experiment mirroring the original.